-More than likely this will be your default view.
+The design view is the default view.
+If the view is defaulted to text view, you can switch by pressing the highlighted button above.

 This is the design tab.
 This is where you can drag and drop items to create your GUI.
-The widgets are listed on the left, these can be dragged and dropped onto the screen.
-Upon clicking any of the widgets, you can see its properties to the right in the properties tab.
+The widgets (indiidual GUI objects like buttons etc) are listed on the left, these can be dragged and dropped onto the screen.

+Click on the “send to pd’ button widget that is already in place .

+Its properties should now be shown in the properties tab to the right hand side..